WashUMockTrial/wumt/_recruitment/recruitment.md

   the courtroom (you can like it while you’re there!)
 Still not convinced?
 Check out [Buzzfeed’s 10 Reasons to Join Wash U Mock Trial](https://www.buzzfeed.com/artsmart/top-10-reasons-to-join-wash-u-mock-trial-edpk?utm_term=.oaVo0pVN9#.hr61Oy2Rp).
-  If you have any questions, feel free to email our recruitment chair, [Katie Hayes](mailto:recruitment@washumocktrial.org).
+  If you have any questions, feel free to email our recruitment chair, [M](mailto:recruitment@washumocktrial.org)aggie He.
 Details on our info sessions/tryouts coming soon!
 groups:
   - message: >-